 Our network has focused on clients that were in need of disaster assistance.
-With the disasters in our past we can focus back on reviewing reports to help us attain those long term clients.
+With the disasters in our past nitor reports that reflect clients that we are close to the 5 hour mark.
+By

 The Center will continue to monitor reports that reflect clients that we are close to the 5 hour mark.
 By monitoring this report we can reach out to clients that are close to the benchmark, and assist them.
 This will help us attain this goal.